What is an HOA? The Basics Every Homebuyer Should Know

 Dispute history

-If you’ve talked ever talked to someone with an HOA, you’ve probably heard a story about a person in their neighborhood fighting with the HOA.
+If you’ve ever talked to someone with an HOA, you’ve probably heard a story about a person in their neighborhood fighting with the HOA.
 HOAs are run by a board of residents, and personalities do not always mesh well.
-However, if you do some research and find that your potential HOA has a long history of fighting with residents, that’s something to take into consideration as a buyer.
+If you do some research and find that your potential HOA has a long history of fighting with residents, that’s something to take into consideration as a buyer.

 Does the HOA tangle with residents every time they want to put up holiday decorations?
 Are they unreasonable?
 Make sure to research the HOA thoroughly before making your decision to purchase the property.
 Follow the steps below to research your prospective HOA: